adgwfg/dots-hyprland-remerged/.github/README.md

 ###########################################################
 # PLEASE USE THIS FORK WITH CAUTION SINCE STUFF MAY BREAK #
 ###########################################################
-- note: whe do not accept ai generated pr requests nor assisted
+-- note: whe do not accept ai generated pr requests nor assisted -- note: extended calendar pr request will be eventually merged once it is up to date

 - currently added:
 - wifi rescan button